beyondstorage/beyond-ctl/docs/rfcs/96-add-glob-pattern-support-in-cp.md

   The source directory is /tmp/foo, any include/exclude filters will be evaluated with the source directory prepended.
   ```

-- Any number of these parameters can be passed to a command.
+- Any number of these options can be passed to a command.
 When there are multiple filters, the rule is the filters that appear later in the command take precedence over filters that appear earlier in the command.
   ```txt
   --exclude "*" --include "*.txt"
   All files will be excluded from the command except for files ending with ".txt"